mailund/computational-thinking-exercises/Searching_and_Sorting/answers.md

 ## Insertion sort

+We argued that the worst-case running time for insertion sort was O(n²) but the best-case running time was O(n).

-**Exercise:** Describe what the input list should look like to achieve best-case and worst-case time performance, respectively.
+**Exercise:** Describe what the input data, `numbers`, should look like to actually achieve the worst- and best-case running times.

 If the input is already sorted, then we never swap any items.
 The inner loop is always terminated at the first comparison and the body is never executed.